verrazzano/docs/content/en/docs/setup/platforms/OLCNE/OLCNE.md

 The value for `<dns-suffix>` excludes the environment (for example, use the `example.com` portion of `myenv.example.com`).

 DNS A records must be manually added to the zone and published using values described previously.
-DNS CNAME records, in the same way.
+DNS CNAME records also must be addedd manually, in the same way.

 During the Verrazzano installation, these steps should be performed on the Oracle Cloud Native Environment operator node.